ajcastanedag/UASPlan/App/Protocols/0_Introduction.md

 -   book bus / bike if needed (please be reminded to fill out the "Fahrtenbuch" when you take the bus)
 -   flight permission (you should have a copy with you)
 -   driving permission (e.g. for national parks) if needed
+-   check the weather carefully! especially the windspeed is limiting the days you can actually go into the field

 and don't forget to have your pilot license with you.